3 August 1916: Roger Casement was hanged at Pentonville Prison London on this day. He

 When in early 1916 Casement learnt of the high likelihood of a Rising in Ireland he requested to be sent home to be there.
 However by the time he sailed in a German Submarine he was of the opinion that it should not go ahead if the Germans could not offer considerable military assistance – and of that there was no real prospect given their huge commitments at that time.
+He felt that the German High Command were sending him to his Death otherwise.
 In the event Casement’s small party was put ashore at Banna Strand, Co Kerry in the early hours of Good Friday 21 April 1916.
 They were soon spotted by the locals who took them for German spies and they were arrested by the RIC.
 Casement was dispatched hastily to London and imprisoned to await his Fate.

 His Trail for Treason was conducted at the Old Bailey.
 Despite the best efforts of his Legal Team the evidence against him was pretty clear cut and on the facts he could hardly expect to escape the Death Sentence.
 A campaign was underway to enlist support for an amelioration of the execution of any judgement past by the Court.
 Casement was a widely respected figure for his humanitarian work and it could possibly be argued that while he had erred in Judgement his past services to Humanity should be taken into account.

 But during the Trial the British produced the infamous ‘Black Diaries’ that they claimed were written in Casement’s own hand and showed him to be a Homosexual with a marked predilection for young boys he picked up while engaged in his work abroad.
 These Revelations proved a Sensation and as intended destroyed Casement’s Character and Reputation in the circles where his cause was most likely to find support.
 He vehemently denied all the accusations against him.